jamesmcewan/comic-rust/README.md

 ## Usage

-Get the puvlisher id from the comicvine website.
+Get the publisher id from the comicvine website.
 For example, the publisher id for Titan Books is `4010-4212`.

 ```bash
 #Remember  the quotes